-Spirituality and Mysticism Class (aka The Christian Café)
+Spirituality and Mysticism (aka the Hermeticism Café) We will be

 Adult Tuesday Bible Study: This is an ongoing Bible study led by

 Bill Richter.
-This study is on the book of Jeremiah*.
+This study is on the book of Acts*.
 Come join us for a

 time of learning, fellowship and lively discussion.
 There are no

 materials to purchase.
 Please bring your Bible to class.
-The
+The class

-Lectio Divina, this is an open, ongoing group that gathers to pray and
+Lectio Divina, is an open, ongoing group that gathers to pray and

 meditate with scripture.
 We meet Thursday mornings in Rm.
 207 at

 9:00 a.m.
-Please contact Janet Mansfield, facilitator, if you
+Please contact Janet Mansfield, facilitator, if you would

 minutes long and open to everyone 18 years old and over.

-for the Two Halves of Life by Richard Rohr.
-Discussing questions
+Spirituality for the Two Halves of Life by Richard Rohr.
+Discussing

 Episcopal Youth Community (EYC)